governance-foundation/governance.foundation/_gxp/001-overview.md

 Following pages are focused on providing modelling concepts that will be a foundation of knowledge within an enterprise.

-## Why Model
+## Why do we need to model

-Provide initial cognitive structure that can be used to align thoghts.
+Provide initial cognitive structure that can be used as an informatio scafold when tramnsforming knowledge to information.
+Model provides a method for sharing knowledge and ability to test quality of knowledge.

 ## Definitions